 My contributions to meeting education are Participate! workshops I design and lead which provide experiences that significantly improve how the participants design their meetings.
 They are, in my opinion, fundamental education; certainly on a par with the sessions we see at the annual conferences every year on “hot event items”, F&B trends, and meeting management.
 Yet experiential meeting design is not acknowledged at meeting industry conferences as an overlooked fundamental competency that needs to be offered on a regular basis.
 Rather, it’s seen as a “hot topic” that can be covered once and subsequently ignored.

-Many other independent meeting professionals I know who love our industry, are great presenters, and have unparalleled expertise on important perennial meeting education areas have told me about being rejected in the same ways I’ve described.
+Many other independent meeting professionals I know who love our industry, are great presenters, and have unparalleled expertise on important perennial meeting education areas have told me about similar rejections.
 Most of us have pretty much given up submitting sessions as a result.

 Some may see what I’ve written as sour grapes.
-I’ll only add that I’ve been an educator of one kind or another for forty years, there’s a large unmet need for what I and other experts do, and I’m frustrated that our offers to share it with our fellow professionals are stymied by the meeting associations whose purported mission is to serve our industry.
+I’ll only add that I’ve been an educator of one kind or another for forty years.
+There’s a large unmet need for what I and other experts do.
+And I’m frustrated that meeting associations, whose purported mission is serving our industry, stymie our offers to share our expertise with our fellow professionals.

 When we use “best” dishonestly, we ignore one or more of these realities.
 We appeal to status, implying that our “best” thing is absolutely best, transcending environment, viewpoint, and the passage of time.